Blog | April 7th, 2017

 1) Remember that Backup and Disaster Recovery Aren’t The Same

 Do you know the difference between data backup and disaster recovery?
 Here’s a quick reminder.
 If your data is deleted or corrupted, having a backup will allow you to restore the original files even after they’ve been lost.
-If your business has a solution in place to backup its files, you’ll be able to recover any important documents, but you’ll still need to re-download them for access.
+If your business has a solution in place to back up its files, you’ll be able to recover any important documents, but you’ll still need to re-download them for access.
 Disaster recovery, on the other hand, allows a business to experience zero downtime in the event of a disaster or emergency.
-It recreates your work environment, in real time, so if your office becomes inaccessible you can still login remotely and keep working like nothing ever happened.
+It recreates your work environment, in real-time, so if your office becomes inaccessible you can still login remotely and keep working like nothing ever happened.
 It’s never too late to implement these solutions for your business.
 If you owned a business in New York during Hurricane Sandy, a strong disaster recovery system was the difference between being out of commission for a week or remaining fully operational.

 2) Constant Monitoring and Security are Worthy Investments

 As a business owner, you probably have some type of security system in place at your front door or register to protect your assets.
 Well, it’s important to remember that the files on your computer are assets as well.
 That’s why it’s important for any office or business infrastructure to have a strong firewall and anti-virus protocol.
-24/7 monitoring is a common offering for this type of investment, but sometimes comes with a monthly fee.
-The value that an IT consulting company like Contango provides is immediate response to these issues, along with no monthly fees, so visit their website to learn more.
-It might be weeks, months or even years before that investment pays off, but the headache and heartbreak you’ll save yourself if something goes wrong is well worth it.
+24/7 monitoring is a common offering for this type of investment but sometimes comes with a monthly fee.
+The value that an IT consulting company like Contango provides is an immediate response to these issues, along with no monthly fees, so visit their website to learn more.
+It might be weeks, months, or even years before that investment pays off, but the headache and heartbreak you’ll save yourself if something goes wrong are well worth it.

 3) Choose Cloud Services over Servers

-What do Dropbox, Google Apps for Email and SocialSign.in all have in common?
+What do Dropbox, Google Apps for Email, and SocialSign.in all have in common?
 They’re all cloud-based services.

 By implementing cloud-computing services for your business, you create the easiest maintenance and support options for your IT staff or consultants.
 The best part about a strong cloud solution is that it’s up and running 99.999% of the time.
 Every business has different needs, so sometimes a server is a more appropriate solution.
 If that is the path you take, make sure you replicate that server activity to the cloud for disaster recovery purposes.
 In the event of a disaster like Hurricane Sandy, a simple cloud computing email service like the one provided by Google Apps, Rackspace Hosted Exchange, Dropbox, and others will enable you to continue communicating with clients, wherever you are.